 What Does a Website Cost – a simple breakdown?

-FREE is still doable, but if you plant the right seed, you will harvest the right return.
+FREE is doable, if you have the time to commit.
+However if you plant the right seed, you will harvest the right return, so you want to get this right.

 See our 4 step guide to getting your own website built HERE and/or see the four ballpark pricing options below to get someone competent to do it for you.
 This is just a simple guideline.